Here are some of our favourite low light indoor plants to grow.

 Another popular houseplant amongst Malaysians, the Chinese Evergreen plants are tolerant of neglect.
 And if you’re new to this indoor plant business, it’s one of the best plants to start with as it requires minimal effort.
 But be wary of the colours of the leaves.
-If your Chinese Evergreen has darker leaves, then it only needs low light.
+If your Chinese Evergreen has darker green leaves, then it only needs low light.
 Conversely, those with lighter-coloured leaves would require medium sunlight.
 But never under any circumstances put them under full sun or you’ll see brown leaves within days.

 5. Maidenhair Fern (Adiantum)

 Like most of the fern varieties, Maidenhair ferns are pretty to look at but needs a lot of work to maintain — one small mistake and you’ll find yourself a dead plant.
 Aside from not exposing them to direct sunlight (place them somewhere with filtered light like by the window sill), they also prefer places with humid conditions and moist soil.
 But keep in mind, over-watering will kill them.
 If your home lacks space, put them in a hanging basket and create a vertical garden in your living room instead.

 Also known as the iron plant (because of how hardy the plant is), the cast iron plant is another crowd favourite among the black thumbs because it can survive in a medium to low light situations.
 The only requirement: keep them away from the sun and place them in the corners of your home or risk getting their green leaves scorched.